 Visualise the Risk

-Our NGVA breaks down vulnerabilities into real-world risk catagories.
+Our NGVA breaks down vulnerabilities into real-world risk categories.
 On our client portal, you can view these risks in order of severity.

-- Each individual finding flagged as open or closed.
+- Each individual finding is flagged as open or closed.

-- Every finding comes with its own description, likelihood rating, business impact and recomended mitigation strategy.
+- Every finding comes with its own description, likelihood rating, business impact and recommended mitigation strategy.